akuklev/HOCC/README.md

 Unfortunatelly, $CC_{obs}$ fails to qualify as the ultimate foundational system for two reasons:
-* `Ω°` does not contain enough propositions to be a subobject classifier, that is the proposition “`y : T` belongs to the image of the function `f`” is not always representable by a definitionally atomic `P : T → Ω°`, and conversely not every provably functional relation `R : X → Y → Ω°`can be turned into a function;
+* `Ω°` does not contain enough propositions to be a subobject classifier, that is the proposition “`y : T` belongs to the image of the function `f`” is not always representable by a computationally irrelevant `P : T → Ω°`, and conversely not every provably functional relation `R : X → Y → Ω°`can be turned into a function;
 * $CC_{obs}$ fails to respect the structural principle of equivalence: no constructions or theorems should be able to tell apart isomorphic groups, homeomorphic spaces, equivalent categories, etc.
 In the original formulation of $CC_{obs}$, the universe `Ω°` is not an isolated universe, but a subuniverse of all other universes `Ω° ⊂ 𝒰ⁿ`, thus it is possible to state a theorem for, say a group that is “literally” equal to ℤ₂ instead of being merely isomorphic to it.

-At the time observational equality underlying $CC_{obs}$ was introduced [Altenkirch-McBride2007], everyone assumed that the respective notions of equivalence for various mathematical structures have to be defined by hand for each one separately: isomorphisms for groups, homeomorphsisms for topological spaces, equivalences for categories, bisimularity for automata, etc.
+At the time observational “equality” underlying $CC_{obs}$ was introduced [Altenkirch-McBride2007], everyone assumed that the respective notions of equivalence for various mathematical structures have to be defined by hand for each one separately: isomorphisms for groups, homeomorphsisms for topological spaces, equivalences for categories, bisimularity for automata, etc.